 These true stories are proof that a pandemic does not discriminate.
 It hits people of all ages, race, religion and background.
 It is a crisis that affects everyone in the world.
 It begins with a health crisis and followed by an economic crisis.

 But as the chinese proverb says, every crisis can be turned into an opportunity, 危机就是转机.

 In 1982, even Milton Friedman, an economist, wrote: “only a crisis – actual or perceived – produces real change.
 When that crisis occurs, the actions are taken depending on the ideas that are lying around.
 That, I believe, is our basic function: to develop alternatives to existing policies, to keep them alive and available until the politically impossible becomes politically inevitable.”

 The humans seem like they have not learned from the past.
 The pandemic has shown that science is hard enough.
 And our politics is making it harder.
-US and China blaming each other and is in a war of words, who knows when it will turn into a real war?
+The US and China are blaming each other and are in a war of words, who knows when it will turn into a real war?
 In Malaysia, the battle for power and position has never ended.

 In this moment of crisis, we need to shift our focus in making real changes; and not changes of power and position.
 We need a change of policies that will assist the people from the stories that I have mentioned.
 They are largely people who belong in the B40 and M40 community.
 We have to avoid the abuse of power to turn the crisis into a darker path as seen in the 9/11 tragedy where more lives are sacrificed later on.